Zhi Xiong: Life

 In 312, Zhi Xiong was one of the many generals to besiege Xuanyang (苑鄕, in present-day Hebei and Beijing) after the inhabitants renounce their allegiance to Han-Zhao and surrendered the Youzhou's warlord Wang Jun.
 Wang Jun assisted the rebels by attacking Shi Le's base at Xiangyang, but was repelled, so people of Xuanyang surrendered back to Zhao.

-In 315, Zhi Xiong was sent to defeat Liu Kun's general Liu Yan (劉演) at Linqiu but lost.
+In 315, Zhi Xiong was sent to defeat Liu Kun's general Liu Yan at Linqiu but lost.
 Liu Yan ordered his generals Pan Liang (潘良) and Han Hong (韓弘) to attack Dunqiu (頓丘, in present-day Qingfeng County, Henan), where they beheaded the prefect Shao Pan (邵攀).
 Zhi Xiong counterattacked and chase them back to Linqiu, where he killed Pan Liang.
 Later that year, Zhi Xiong and Lu Ming attacked Ning Hei (甯黑) at Wuyang.
 Ning Hei drowned himself, and Zhi Xiong relocated the people of Wuyang to Xiangguo.

 Shi Le broke away from Han-Zhao and established his own independent regime in 319.
 Zhi Xiong was made Libationer of the Gates.
 His duty was to prevent and settle any conflict among the tribal people and ensure that they do not oppress the Han Chinese officials within Shi Le's territory.

 In 338, Zhi Xiong participated in the Later Zhao and Former Yan joint campaign against the Duan tribe.
 Zhi Xiong was made Grand Dragon-Soaring General and together with Yao Yizhong, they were given 70,000 cavalry under their command to serve as the vanguard against the tribe's chieftain, Duan Liao.
 During the campaign, Zhi Xiong made a long march to Jicheng, forcing the administrators of Yuyang, Shanggu and Dai to surrender while capturing forty cities.
 The campaign ended in the alliance's victory and the end of the Duan tribe's autonomy.
 Nothing is recorded of Zhi Xiong from this point on.